RZSTJP/hello-world/README.md

 # hello-world
-Interested in learning new processes and programming skills.
-I'am into spatial analysis, geoprocessing, geomedia, urban planning and I'm lookingto improve my projects with the use of big data and python and emerging ideas.
-I will keep imrpoving this description as I get more involved in this community.
+Interested in Geospatial analysis and processing, photogrammetry, programming, science and everything that takes place in a computer and cool gadgets!
+Urban planner as background, keep-on-learning enthusiast and always looking forward collaborating on useful projects to make life easier to the community.